temoki/iOS10CameraApiSample/Slide.md

 ```
 👇 **Terminating app due to uncaught exception !!!**

->  Multiple audio/video AVCaptureInputs are not currently supported'
+>  Multiple audio/video AVCaptureInputs are not currently supported

 ---
 ## New Photo Capture API